 The holder must, no later than January 31 of each calendar year, provide the Regulator a report for the previous calendar year.
-Refer to section 13 of this document for event reporting information requirements.
+Refer to section 13 of the Guidelines for IPLDPR-O annual reporting information requirements.

 13.0 Event Reporting Information Requirements